Optimal structured approximation of Fourier subspaces, Toeplitz matrices, and exponential sums: Abstract

 \section{Abstract}

-This paper studies two structured approximation problems: (1) Recovering a corrupted low-rank Toeplitz matrix and (2) recovering the range of a Fourier matrix from a single observation.
-Both problems are computationally challenging because the structural constraints are difficult to enforce directly.
-We show that both tasks can be solved efficiently and optimally by applying the Gradient-MUSIC algorithm for spectral estimation.
-For a rank $r$ Toeplitz matrix ${\boldsymbol T}\in {\mathbb C}^{n\times n}$ that satisfies a regularity assumption and is corrupted by an arbitrary ${\boldsymbol E}\in {\mathbb C}^{n\times n}$ such that $\|{\boldsymbol E}\|_2\leq \alpha n$, our algorithm outputs a Toeplitz matrix $\widehat{\boldsymbol T}$ of rank exactly $r$ such that $\|{\boldsymbol T}-\widehat{\boldsymbol T}\|_2 \leq C \sqrt r \, \|{\boldsymbol E}\|_2$, where $C,\alpha>0$ are absolute constants.
-This performance guarantee is minimax optimal in $n$ and $\|{\boldsymbol E}\|_2$.
-We derive optimal results for the second problem as well.
-Our analysis provides quantitative connections between these two problems and spectral estimation.
-Our results are equally applicable to Hankel matrices with superficial modifications.
+This paper studies three structured approximation problems: (1) Recovering the range of a Fourier matrix from a single observation, (2) Recovering a corrupted low-rank Toeplitz/Hankel matrix, and (3) Recovering a finite exponential sum from noisy samples.
+All three problems are computationally challenging because their structural constraints are difficult to enforce directly.
+We show that all three tasks can be solved efficiently and optimally by applying the Gradient-MUSIC algorithm for spectral estimation.
+To provide an example, for a rank-$r$ Toeplitz matrix $T\in {\mathbb C}^{n\times n}$ that satisfies a regularity assumption and is corrupted by an arbitrary $E\in {\mathbb C}^{n\times n}$ such that $\|E\|_2\leq \alpha n$, our algorithm outputs a Toeplitz matrix $T_\sharp$ of rank exactly $r$ such that $\|T-T_\sharp\|_2 \leq C \|E\|_2$, where $C,\alpha>0$ are absolute constants.
+This performance guarantee is minimax optimal in $n$, $r$, and $\|E\|_2$.
+For the other two structured approximation problems, we also provide algorithms that are minimax optimal in the number of samples, rank/sparsity, and noise level.
+At the heart of this paper is a quantitative transference principle which shows how to convert computational methods and theory for spectral estimation into corresponding methods and theory for the other three problems.